Therealkorris/VisioCreator/Instructions.md

 2. **Image Upload (Optional):** You can upload an image by clicking the "Upload" button or dragging and dropping it onto the chat history.
 3. **Send to n8n:** The plugin sends your message or image to the `chat-agent` endpoint of your local n8n workflow.
 4. **AI Processing (n8n):** The n8n workflow routes your request to the appropriate AI agent (either a chat model or an action agent).
-    *   **Specialized Tools:** The action agent utilizes tools (Color Tool, Shape Tool, Size Tool, Position Tool) to extract relevant parameters from your input (e.g., shape type, color, size, position).
+    *   **Schema Utilization:** The action agent leverages structured schemas to interpret the input (e.g., shape type, size, color, position).
+This ensures consistent extraction and avoids tool reliance.
-    *   **Command Generation:** The action agent constructs a JSON command based on your request and the extracted parameters.
+    *   **Command Generation:** A structured JSON command is created based on the extracted parameters.
 5. **Command Execution (Visio):** The n8n workflow sends the JSON command to the Visio plugin via a webhook listener (`/visio-command/`).
 The plugin then:
     *   **Interprets the Command:**  The `VisioCommandProcessor` parses the JSON command.
     *   **Executes the Action:** The `LibraryManager` performs the corresponding action in Visio (e.g., adding a shape, connecting shapes).